Pulkit-03/Real-Estate/README.md

 #dalali.com - Real Estate GUI
 Welcome to dalali.com, your go-to platform for buying and selling properties.
-This website enables sellers to create listings for their properties, which potential buyers can browse and directly communicate with the sellers via a mediator.
+This GUI application enables sellers to create listings for their properties, which potential buyers can browse and directly communicate with the sellers via a mediator.

 ## Table of Contents